UCLNatSci/2024/NSCI0035/_sources/Maths.md

 Quantum mechanics relies on a rigorous mathematical framework that blends linear algebra, calculus, and functional analysis.
 Understanding the core concepts requires familiarity with several key mathematical tools, including vector spaces, bra-ket notation, operators, commutators, and integral methods.

 ---
+# Useful Mathematics for Quantum Mechanics

+Quantum mechanics relies heavily on the mathematical framework of linear algebra, vector spaces, and tensor products.
+These tools are essential for describing quantum states, operators, and measurements.

+---

 ## Linear Algebra and Vector Spaces